-Seventy-one percent of sellers were married couples.
-Married couples were the highest for sellers between 29 to 38 years at 84 percent.
+Seventy-seven percent of sellers were married couples.
+Married couples were the highest for sellers 36 to 50 years at 85 percent and the lowest for ages 51 to 60 years at 71 percent.

 Seventy percent of all sellers moved within the same state.
-For sellers 29 to 38 years, 77 percent purchased in the same state compared to 62 percent of sellers 64 to 72 years.
+For sellers 35 years and younger, 79 percent purchased in the same state compared to 57 percent of sellers 61 to 69 years.

-For all sellers, the most commonly cited reason for selling their home was that it was too small (15 percent), followed by the desire to move closer to friends and family (14 percent), and a job relocation (13 percent).
+For all sellers, the most commonly cited reason for selling their home was that it was too small (16 percent), followed by a job relocation (14 percent), and the desire to move closer to friends and family (13 percent).
+For sellers 35 and under, they cited that the home was too small (31percent), which was higher than any other age group.
+For sellers 70 years and over, they cited they wanted to be closer to friends and family (33 percent).

-Sellers typically lived in their home for nine years before selling.
-Sellers 29 to 38 years stayed in their home for five years compared to 17 years for sellers 73 years and older.
+Sellers typically lived in their home for nine years before selling, declining from 10 years in last year's report.
+Sellers 35 years and younger stayed in their home for five years compared to 15 years for sellers 70 years and older.

-Nine in 10 home sellers worked with a real estate agent to sell their home, which was consistent across all age groups.
+Eighty-nine percent of home sellers worked with a real estate agent to sell their home, which is consistent across all age groups.

-For recently sold homes, the final sales price was a median 99 percent of the final listing price.
-Sellers 29 to 38 years, the final sales price was 100 percent of the listing price.
+For recently sold homes, the final sales price was a median 98 percent of the final listing price, which is also consistent across all age groups.